Kennysmart27/Calculator-app/README.md

 # Calculator-app
 A beginner's project.
-At this stage, I was helped with the Js on this project.
+At this stage, I was helped with the functionality on this project.